MrSchnappi/MrSchnappi/README.md

 - 🎿 I'm currently working on something cool!
 - 🌱 I'm currently learning with AI !
-- 👬 I would like to make new frends!
+- 👬 I would like to make new friends!
 - 💬 chat with me anytime!